kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 ## UI Development

 Another key consideration is _the design of the voting interface_.
-A data analysis pipeline is only as good as the quality of the data is analyzes.
+A data analysis pipeline is only as good as the quality of the data it analyzes.
 And more so than with other methods, the UI of a pairwise process has major implications for the quality of the data being collected.

 To illustrate this, imagine a hypothetical "bad" interface -- one which only shows the name of the items being compared, and no other information.